mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 #### 37:53

-The fourth: “Even if we attain the summit of seeing manifestation of being as inconceivable qualities of the buddhas, reality as it is is not only like this.”
+The fourth: “Even if we attain the summit of *seeing manifestation of being* as the inconceivable qualities of the Buddhas, reality as it is is not only like this.”

 So fourth grade children, who follow the Complete Doctrine according to Tendai, which means *Sadharma Pundarika Sutra* and *Nirvana Sutra*, et cetera.
 Anyway, they believe that the saha world is the inconceivable merit of buddhas.